dolikemc/asynctransaction/README.md

 **Setup**

-Create a config file and a SQLite data base in the root folder where the server should be started.
+Create a config file in the root folder of the application.

 `# content of likemc.ini`